karenpayneoregon/windows-forms-csharp/SpreadsheetLightDataGridViewExport/readme.md

 Basic code sample to import a DataTable in a DataGridView to Excel using [SpreadsheetLight](https://www.nuget.org/packages/SpreadsheetLight/) free library via a NuGet package.

+### To run the project

+- Run the script under Script folder
+- Perform a NuGet restore packages

+### Requires

+SQL-Server 2012 or higher

 ### See also

 [Common operations](https://github.com/karenpayneoregon/ExcelUnleashed/blob/master/SpreadSheetLightLibrary/Examples.cs)